arpsch/go/tgpl/ch01/readme.txt

-Important notes from Chapter 01
+Important notes from Chapter 01.
+Test.